Free Android to PC tool

 Vysor Android Control on PC is a free application that lets you see and use your Android device on your PC desktop.
 You can use the Vysor app to control your Android with your keyboard and mouse or trackpad.
 The Vysor download is available on Google Chrome, Linux, Mac, and Microsoft Windows operating systems.

 AirDroid, ApowerMirror, MobiZen, Reflector, and Scrcpy are alternative mirroring software that let you cast your small Android screen to your larger PC desktop.
-All the applications let you control your Android with your PC once you mirror your mobile screen to the computer or laptop.
+All applications let you control your Android with your PC once you mirror your mobile screen to the computer or laptop.

 How can I control my Android from PC?